PolderQuant/PolderQuant.github.io/_teaching/Econometrics-Courses.md

 - Predict outcomes and assess model fit.

 ### Learning Outcomes
-By the end of this course, you will be able to:
 - Formulate and estimate linear regression models.
 - Test statistical hypotheses and construct confidence intervals.
 - Evaluate model assumptions and check model fit.